Paul V. Carelli, IV

 He obtained his undergraduate degree from the University of Notre Dame in Indiana in 1989, and graduated cum laude from California Western School of Law in San Diego in 1997.
 In between college and law school, he taught math and science at Bishop Gorman High School in Las Vegas, Nevada.
 While at California Western, he served as the Associate Notes and Comments Editor for the California Western Law Review/International Law Journal.

-Admitted to the California State Bar in 1997, Mr. Carelli is an active member of the San Diego County Bar Association, and is a Barrister in the San Diego Appellate Inn of Court.
-He is also an active member of the Southwest Riverside County Bar Association.
+Admitted to the California State Bar in 1997, Mr. Carelli is an active member of the San Diego County Bar Association, and is a “Master” in the San Diego Appellate Inn of Court.
 His practice focuses on appellate law, civil litigation, and general counsel, with an emphasis on employment, constitutional, public entity, and education law.
+He and the Artiano Shinoff firm are one of the leading defenders of school districts in Southern California in cases involving childhood sexual abuse.

 Besides his substantial trial experience, Mr. Carelli is certified by the Legal Specialization Board of the California State Bar as a specialist in Appellate Law.
 Mr. Carelli has practiced before the California and United States Supreme Courts.
 He briefed the California Supreme Court in the case of Shirk v.
 Vista Unified School District (2007) 42 Cal.4th 201, 164 P.3d 630, 64 Cal.Rptr.3d 210.
 In that case, Mr. Carelli, representing the School District, successfully argued that an adult plaintiff’s lawsuit was time-barred where the plaintiff claimed the District negligently permitted sexual molestation by a teacher over 25 years ago.